ori-kleinhauz/CMC-prices-database/README.txt

 Ori Kleinhauz
 Yuval Herman

-Files in repository
+Files in this repository:
-ms1.py - python script
+ms1.py - python script for scraping coin data and saving it to a binary file in the projects directory. ms2.py - python script for deploying all coin database to a mysql server for easier managment.
-data.dict - database
+DMP-MS2_ERD.pdf - decription of the sql database structure. data.dict - database in binary mode. requirements.txt
-requirements.txt
+config.py

 Description:
 This project offers complete historical access to worldwide average prices of the 100 highest traded crypto currencies (listed by market cap), according to http://www.coinmarketcap.com (hereinafter: the website).